 Did you know you have the best free tool you’ll ever need to develop critical thinking in your learners within arms reach right now?
 Don’t believe me?
 Grab a piece of paper and a pen, and draw two overlapping circles.
 That’s it…it’s within your grasp.

 You’ve solved to the age-old problem of getting kids thinking critically by creating a Venn Diagram.
 And the best part is…it’s free, guaranteed to work, and you already have a Venn Diagram template!
 Now, you just need some ideas for engaging activities to get started!

 At its core, a Venn Diagram is a graphic organizer designed to compare and contrast two things.
 So, as good teachers and homeschoolers, we have our kids use these, typically in English or Reading, when discussing similarities and differences.
 Then we put away the Venn Diagrams and move on to the next topic…never considering the positive implications this tool could have on that subject, too.

 Well, today that’s going to change as we look at 25 different Venn Diagram activities for kids, and how you can implement this tool across all the subject areas.
 Then, hopefully, you can use these ideas as a springboard for all sorts of engaging critical thinking activities!

-The term “core subjects” refers to ELA (English/Language Arts), Math, Science, and Social Studies/History.
-We want our learners to be successful critical thinkers in EVERY class, but to do that we have to let them practice these skills.
+We want our learners to be successful critical thinkers in EVERY class including ELA (English/Language Arts, Math, Science, and Social Studies/History, but to do that we have to let them practice these skills.

 This is the subject that we commonly think of when we hear Venn Diagram activities.
 We generally compare and contrast various texts and parts of texts.
 However, you can do so much more than that!
 Consider…